kos0ng/owasp-wstg-mapper/README.md

 ## Features
 - Can be used with burp community edition (free)
 - Filter URL/Endpoint
-- Adjustable list of test case
+- Adjustable list of test case (level(
-- Adjustable pattern
+- Adjustable pattern of test
 - Flexible report type
 - Included possible severity on each test case
 - Universal report file (excel)
 - Easy-to-fill report
-- Support json and text request
+- Support json and form encoded request
 - Possible to exclude files url (blacklist)
 - Can check reflected value on response
+- Pattern matching using regex
+- Sanitized url to remove redundancy
+- Each files in request and response converted to its mime type for further analyzing process

 ## Example Worflow